KishiL/Computational-Neuroscience/README.md

 ## Computational Neuroscience Practices
-Those files are practice questions' matlab code from The Introductory Course in Computational Neuroscience by Paul Miller.
+MATLAB code for tutorial questions from The Introductory Course in Computational Neuroscience by Paul Miller and some of the reports.